 This course is an exploration of the development of African civilizations from the origin of humankind to the present day.
 It examines their contributions to the development of the continent and the major world civilizations.
-The course carries us through Africa’s major civilizations clusters, and offers a comparative survey extending from the Nile Valley Civilizations, through the Niger River Civilizations and the Bantu cluster comprising the Central, Southern and Swahili Civilizations.
+The course carries us through Africa’s major civilizations clusters, and offers a comparative survey extending from the Nile Valley Civilizations, through the Niger River Civilizations. to the Bantu cluster comprising the Central, Southern and Swahili Civilizations.
 Particular attention is paid to religious and philosophical beliefs, literature and the arts, social and political organization, economic, scientific, and technological developments.
 Also highlighted are contributions of African women in the history and development of civilization.

 Students are expected to